pikapi25/l3c/notes/README.md

 >   2. Send EOI to PIC.
 >   - If it's an interrupt on slave, both slave and master should receive EOI
 >   - If it's an interrupt on master, only master should receive EOI
+>   - Don't forget to OR EOI with correct IRQ line before sending!
 ***
 ### Initialize the keyboard
 ***